raw31/GoogleSearchResultScrapper/README.md

 c.
 Chrome driver: Please install the latest version of chromedriver

 We will be scrapping the first link of our google search.

+Here I am attaching the scraping test (csv) having list of google searches As of now I am searching for two companies